kubernetes/website/content/en/blog/_posts/2020-04-21-contributor-communication-upstream-marketing.md

 ## Contributing to better communication

-Think about how your company/employer solves for this.
+Think about how your company/employer solves for this kind of communication challenge.
 Many have done so by building internal marketing and communication focus areas in marketing departments.
 So that’s what we are doing.
 This has also been applied [at Fedora](https://fedoraproject.org/wiki/Marketing) and at a smaller